Head of Ennis-Hill

 Hello, my name is Mr McUrich; I teach maths at Oasis Academy Wintringham and have done so for the last three years.
 In my spare time, I enjoy keeping fit at the gym, cycling and spending time with my three young children.

-Last year I took the role of head of Ennis-Hill House, this was part of an inter-house strategy in order to promote healthy competition and give the students a sense of belonging.
+Two years ago, I took the role of head of Ennis-Hill.
+This was part of a inter-house strategy in order to promote healthy competition and give the students a sense of belonging.
 Ennis-Hill was chosen to be a house name because of the inspirational athlete Jessica Ennis-Hill, who is an Olympic gold medallist.

 The shear grit, determination, commitment and hard work of this athlete is something which all of our staff and students need to aspire to.
 In Ennis-Hill House we strive to uphold the core values of the Academy; Perseverance, Relationships, Inclusion, Diversity and Everlasting Hope.